dwkim78/ASTRiDE/README.md

 streak = Streak('long.fits')
 ```

+You can replace "long.fits" with your own fits filename.
 There are many options customizing the Streak instance such as:

 | Options | Description |
 |----:|:------------|